JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     11. Do a spatial join between the shapefile and the points

-    12. Color your counties based on the resulting values in the shapefile's attirbute table (kg/ha/yr from 1980 to 2022)
+    12. Color your counties based on the resulting values in the shapefile's attribute table (kg/ha/yr from 1980 to 2022)

 ## Ecoregions Map: